mdn/translated-content/files/ja/learn/tools_and_testing/cross_browser_testing/testing_strategies/index.md

 These steps are designed to make sure that the browser you are testing in is as "pure" as possible, i.e. there is nothing installed that could affect the results of the tests.

-> **Note:** **注**: Another useful lo-fi option, if you have the hardware available, is to test your sites on low-end phones/other devices — as sites get larger and feature more effects, there is a higher chance of the site slowing down, so you need to start giving performance more consideration.
+> **Note:** Another useful lo-fi option, if you have the hardware available, is to test your sites on low-end phones/other devices — as sites get larger and feature more effects, there is a higher chance of the site slowing down, so you need to start giving performance more consideration.
 Trying to get your functionality working on a low end device will make it more likely that the experience will be good on higher-end devices.

-> **Note:** **注**: Some server-side development environments provide useful mechanisms for rolling out site changes to only a subset of users, providing a useful mechanism for getting a feature tested by a subset of users without the need for a separate development server.
+> **Note:** Some server-side development environments provide useful mechanisms for rolling out site changes to only a subset of users, providing a useful mechanism for getting a feature tested by a subset of users without the need for a separate development server.
 An example is [Django Waffle Flags](https://github.com/jsocol/django-waffle).

 ## まとめ